DabasishDasJoy/uCritique-reviews-client/README.md

 ## Usage

-- This project can be used in online learning or e-learning platform.
+- This project can be used in onlince e-commerce platform
 - Since the project is most of the dynamic so anyone can user their own data.
 - Also there is a dedicated blog section which will help to get updated with modern technolody.
 - Also map is used to find the location easily.